googleworkspace/python-classroom-addon/README.md

-Google Classroom Add-ons Python Examples
+Google Classroom add-ons Python Examples
 ========================================

-This project hosts web applications that demonstrate the implmentation of a Google Classroom Add-on using Python.
+This project hosts web applications that demonstrate the implmentation of a Google Classroom add-on using Python.
 Current examples use the [Flask framework](https://flask.palletsprojects.com/en/2.0.x/).

 Documentation
 -------------